CafIncubator/plfa_tools_aggregator/README.md

 ## Using this package

-Can be installed using: ```pip install plfatools```
+### From command line

-Can use via the command line by running the main file within the aggregator package.
-It takes two arguments: The first being the file directory to the files to be aggregated and the second being where you want the final.csv file to be outputted.
+PlfaTools can be used via the command line by running the main file within the aggregator package.
+It takes two arguments: 1) a full path to the directory containing the files to be aggregated and 2) a full path to the directory where you want the final.csv file to be written.

+### From Python

-Can also be imported as a module: ```import plfatools```
+PlfaTools can also be imported as a module: ```import plfatools```

-The ```Aggregator``` Class contains four functions, listed below in order to decreasing generality:
+The ```Aggregator``` Class contains four functions, listed below in order of decreasing generality:

 * ```read_dir()``` : Reads a directory path that contains multiple files from PLFA Tools and returns a pandas DataFrame with all data from all files and worksheets
 * ```read_file()``` : Reads a file from PLFA Tools and returns a pandas DataFrame with all data from all worksheets